priyagill0/e-commerce/README.md

 - Sdk install maven

 ## Run With Docker Setup:
+1) Please ensure that no other applications are running on ports **3000**, **8080**, and **3306** before starting the application.
-1) Begin by cloning GitHub repo: https://github.com/priyagill0/e-commerce/tree/docker-deployment **(docker-deployment branch)**
+2) Begin by cloning GitHub repo: https://github.com/priyagill0/e-commerce/tree/docker-deployment **(docker-deployment branch)**

-2) Please execute the following command in the project root folder (it covers everything):
+3) Please execute the following command in the project root folder (it covers everything):
 - `docker-compose up`